chaudharyvk/vapi/README.md

 5. **End Call**: Click "End Call" when finished
 6. **Review**: Check the conversation history and logs for details

+### Video Recording
+1. **Start Recording**: Click "Start Recording" to begin capturing video and audio
+2. **Camera Preview**: See your camera feed in real-time during recording
+3. **Recording Indicator**: A red "REC" indicator shows recording status and duration
+4. **Stop Recording**: Click "Stop Recording" to finish and save the video
+5. **Preview & Download**: Preview the recorded video and download it as a WebM file
+6. **Concurrent Use**: Record video while having VAPI voice calls for complete session capture

 ### VAPI Integration
 1. **API Health Check**: The application automatically checks VAPI API connectivity when you enter your API key
 2. **Start Call**: Use "Start Call" button to initiate a voice call with your configured assistant